Temu to be investigated by EU tech regulators over sale of illegal products

 The European Commission launched its probe under the Digital Services Act (DSA), which requires very large online platforms such as Temu to do more to tackle illegal and harmful content on their platforms, following complaints by pan-European consumers organisation BEUC and 17 of its national members.

+"There is a real kind of, you know, suspicion, that not enough is done, in an effective way, to really prevent the dissemination of illegal products.
+Rogue traders are reappearing with different identities," an EU official told reporters.

-Temu, which has 92 million users in the 27-country European Union, is a unit of Chinese ecommerce giant PDD Holdings.
+Temu, which has 92 million users in the 27-country European Union and is a unit of Chinese ecommerce giant PDD Holdings, said it will cooperate with regulators.

+"Temu takes its obligations under the DSA seriously, continuously investing to strengthen our compliance system and safeguard consumer interests on our platform," the company said in a statement.

+The company also said it was in talks to join a voluntary EU initiative to counter the sale of counterfeit products.

 The EU tech enforcer will also investigate whether Temu is complying with the DSA obligation to provide researchers access to its publicly accessible data.